 Specific numbers for yearly protein consumption are adopted from Switzerland.
 It is assumed that similar conditions prevail in Liechtenstein.
 Total protein consumption in Liechtenstein fluctuates around 37 kg/inhabitant and year.
 The values 1990 - 2021 are taken from Switzerland (FOEN 2022).
+The value for year 2022 is assumed to be the same as last year.

-Table 7-16 Activity data for N2O emission calculation in 5D Wastewater treatment and discharge (OS 2022d, FOEN 2022).
+Table 7-16 Activity data for N2O emission calculation in 5D Wastewater treatment and discharge (OS 2023d, FOEN 2022).